jweiland-net/maps2/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+**Version 7.1.3**

+- Set previous RenderingContext in edit POI Widget to have access to ViewHelperVariableContainer

 **Version 7.1.2**

 - Do not build Request of foreign extensions, to check, if map should be shown or not.